 Examining how to turn the potential risks of technological change into opportunities for inclusive development

-Understanding what works to improve education systems to deliver better learning for all at scale in developing countries
+A £43m project to understand how to improve education systems to deliver better learning for all in developing countries

 An interdisciplinary research programme that aims to strengthen law, norms and institutions to restrain, regulate and prevent armed conflict

 Understanding the role of human sociality within macroeconomic activity